 Ingredients

-• 2 cups store bought tortilla strips
+• store bought tortilla strips

 Instructions